villie17/CarND-Path-Planning-Project/README.md

 Provided input:
 1. Localization information
    <p>Ego car's location in Cartesian and Frenet coordinates and velocity are provided
 2. Sensor fusion
    <p>All cars in environment and their location and velocity is provided

 Output:
 1. Set of trajectory points in front of car

-The actuator in simulator would traverse those points perfectly each point taking 0.02 seconds.
+The actuator in simulator would traverse those points perfectly with each point taking 0.02 seconds.

 ### Trajectory generation
 Trajectory is generated using spline library.
 At every cycle 5 points are selected, two of which are last  points